Reviews You Can Rely On

 Why Trust GearLab

 We've tested more than four dozen lanterns over the last decade.
 Our expert panel of testers is led by Ross Patton.
 Born in Salt Lake City, he spent his youth in the alpine of the Wasatch Mountains and frequently visited Southern Utah – he completed his first loop of the White Rim Trail at just ten years old.
 Ross has lived and camped across Montana, Colorado, Nevada, and California.
-Ross has reviewed an array of outdoor products for GearLab over the years, ranging from the best rooftop tents to top backcountry ski poles.
+Ross has reviewed an array of outdoor products for GearLab over the years, ranging from rooftop tents to top backcountry ski poles.
 Born with a sense of adventure and backed by a formal education in Environmental Science, you can trust that he is putting these products to the ultimate test.

 We took each model camping to see how useful they are at the...